pradeep003/HabitAndScheduleTracker/README.md

 - Light/dark mode toggle
 - Clean and engaging ui
+- app glance widget for a quick lookup
 - Different screen for habit and schedule part
 - Alarm and notification to help user acheive schedule time
 - 21 days strategy to leave the bad habit